By Paul Lucier, VP of Sales and Business Development, ISARA Corporation

 Many people are unaware of technological advancements in quantum-computing, the many positive disruptions that it will bring, and the threat that it poses to today’s classical encryption.
 This threat will be a serious national security issue.

-Current forms of encryption, such as RSA, DH, and ECC, are essentially impenetrable by a classical computer because of the difficulty of the math problems that make them secure.
+Current forms of encryption, such as RSA and ECC, are essentially impenetrable by a classical computer because of the difficulty of the math problems that make them secure.
 Large-scale quantum computers will be able to break this form of encryption, known as public key cryptography.
 This exposure will leave massive amounts of sensitive data insecure and vulnerable to attack.
 It provides adversarial nation-state actors with the tools to effectively impersonate anyone.

 Mitigating the Threat